-As a result of the COVID-19 pandemic, including the market volatility and other economic implications associated with the pandemic and the economic and regulatory measures enacted to contain its spread, our results of operations have been impacted in the three and six months ended June 30, 2021 and 2020, and may be significantly impacted in future quarters.
+As a result of the COVID-19 pandemic, including the market volatility and other economic implications associated with the pandemic and the economic and regulatory measures enacted to contain its spread, our results of operations have been impacted in the three and nine months ended September 30, 2021 and 2020, and may be significantly impacted in future quarters.
 See below for further discussion of the impact to our financial statements.
 We are not able to predict the full impact of the pandemic on our future financial results as the situation remains unpredictable, but the pandemic has had and is likely to continue to have a material impact on our results of operations for the year ended December 31, 2021.
-In addition, results may be impacted in future quarters due to supply chain constraints stemming from the pandemic, including constraints around chassis and other component parts.
+In addition, results may be impacted in future quarters due to supply chain constraints and inflation stemming from the pandemic, including constraints around chassis and other component parts, inflation in materials and freight, and labor availability.

 In consideration of the COVID-19 pandemic, we expect that cash on hand and cash we generate from operations, as well as available credit under our senior credit facilities, will provide adequate funds for the foreseeable future.
 We are taking appropriate steps to mitigate the effects of the pandemic where possible.
 We preventatively and voluntarily closed our facilities on March 18, 2020, suspending production and shipments at all of our locations, which negatively impacted sales volumes and profitability during the shutdown period.
-Throughout the second quarter of 2020, we slowly ramped up production at various facilities as appropriate and returned to full production levels by the end of the second quarter of 2020 and have remained near fully operational since.
+Throughout the second quarter of 2020, we slowly ramped up production at various facilities as appropriate and returned to full production levels by the end of the second quarter of 2020.
 We believe that we have taken all of the necessary and appropriate safety steps and precautions for employees who have returned to work.
-We will continue to monitor the situation and may take further actions that after our business operations as may be required by federal, state or local authorities or that we determine are in the best interests of our employees, customers, suppliers and shareholders.
+Throughout 2021, due to supply chain constraints around chassis and other component parts, we implemented temporary rolling shutdowns of certain facilities within our Work Truck Solutions Segment.
+We will continue to monitor the situation and may take further actions that alter our business operations as may be required by federal, state or local authorities or that we determine are in the best interests of our employees, customers, suppliers and shareholders.